murtiad/murtiad/README.md

 I am currently employed since January 2022 as a postdoc researcher at the [Forest Resources Management](https://form.ethz.ch/) group at ETH Zurich, Switzerland, where I investigate the use of 3D technologies to support a virtual forest system.

 Feel free to take a look at my publications, my 3D model portfolio (on Sketchfab) or my CV.
-Do not hesitate to contact me via any of the social handles that you can find on the left sidebar!
+Do not hesitate to contact me via any of the social handles that you can find on the sidebar!